© Crown copyright 2018

 If there are any delays to your departure, or if any details on the notification change, you should contact the UKBA by writing to the address that the original C1331 was sent.
 You should also inform the UKBA of abandoned voyages by endorsing part 2 of the C1331 with the words ‘voyage abandoned’ and then forward to the address that part 1 was sent and, where possible, fax a copy of form C1331 to the UKBA on Telephone: 01304 664 120.

-6.4 Do I have to pay VAT on a vessel intended to be kept outside the EU?
+6.4 Do I have to pay VAT on a vessel intended to be kept outside the UK or EU?

-If you are planning to buy a pleasure craft in the UK but intend to keep it permanently outside the Community, you may be eligible to purchase it VAT-free using the Sailaway Boat Scheme.
+If you are planning to buy a pleasure craft in the UK but intend to keep it permanently outside the EU, you may be eligible to purchase it VAT-free using the Sailaway Boat Scheme.
 The scheme does not apply to vessels which are for business use or which are exported in the normal way as cargo.

-To obtain relief under this scheme, you will need to complete form VAT 436 which must be certified at the last point of departure from the EU.
-VAT Notice 703/2: Sailaway Boats supplied for export outside the EU explains the scheme in more detail and describes the additional procedures that you will need to follow.
+To obtain relief under this scheme, you will need to complete form VAT 436 which must be certified at the last point of departure from the UK or EU.
+VAT Notice 703/2: Sailaway Boats supplied for export outside the UK and EU explains the scheme in more detail and describes the additional procedures that you will need to follow.

 In all cases, the UKBA require prior notice of departure.

 6.5 Can I take duty free stores on board?

 You may be eligible to take on board duty-free stores if you are going to a port south of the port of Brest or north of the north bank of the river Eider in Denmark.
 You would not be allowed to take duty-free stores to the Irish Republic or the Channel Islands.

 Whilst the goods are duty-free, if used on a private voyage, they’ll still be liable for VAT.
 You can find further information in Notice 69A: Duty free ships stores.